---

 ```

-The refund cap remains at 20% of gas used.
+**Divergence from EIP-8037**: EIP-8037 caps the refund at 20% of gas used (EIP-3529); Tempo applies `refund_counter` in full, as [TIP-1060](./tip-1060.md) removed the cap.
 The `max` with `calldata_floor_gas_cost` ([EIP-7623](https://eips.ethereum.org/EIPS/eip-7623)) ensures the user always pays at least the calldata floor, even if refunds would bring the total below it.
+Refunds apply only to user-paid gas; block-level accounting uses `tx_execution_gas` (execution gas only, no refund subtracted) — see [Block-Level Gas Accounting](#block-level-gas-accounting).

 **Note**: EIP-8037 uses `tx_gas_used` in the refund and post-refund formulas, but that variable is not defined in the same code block.
 TIP-1016 uses `tx_gas_used_before_refund` consistently to avoid ambiguity.